MicrosoftDocs/dynamics-365-fraud-protection/content/ap-scorecard.md

   - admin

-title: Account protection Scorecard
+title: Learn from the account protection scorecard
 ---

-# Learn from the Account Protection scorecard
+# Learn from the account protection scorecard

 Dynamics 365 Fraud Protection with Account Protection helps protect your e-commerce business from fraud related to fake accounts and account compromise.
 Your account protection scorecard shows you, in real-time, how Account Protection is working.
 For example, the scorecard shows you how many events are high risk.
 You can use the scorecard to make well-informed risk management decisions for your online business.